RoyaleAPI/cr-api-docs/docs/errors.md

 400	| Bad Request -- Your request sucks.
 401	| Unauthorized -- No authentication was provided, or key invalid.
 404	| Not Found -- The specified player / clan cannot be found.
 Could be invalid tags.
+417 | Expectation Failed -- Clan not tracked.
 429 | Too Many Requests -- You have hit the API Ratelimit.
 [More info](/faq?id=is-there-a-rate-limit-for-the-api-requests) 500	| Internal Server Error -- We had a problem with our server.
 Try again later.
+501 | Not Implemented Yet -- We have yet to implement this feature in v3 of the API.
 503	| Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.
 522 | Service Unavailable -- We're temporarily offline.
 Please try again later.